ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ## Discussion

 If the sending rate is less than permitted by cwnd for multiple RTTs, limited either by the sending application or by the receiver-advertised window, continuously increasing the cwnd would cause a mismatch between the cwnd and the capacity that the path supports (i.e., over-estimating the capacity).
-Such unlimited growth in the cwnd is therefore disallowed by the first rule.
+Such unlimited growth in the cwnd is therefore disallowed.

 However, in most common congestion control algorithms, in the absence of an indication of congestion, a cwnd that has been fully utilized during an RTT is permitted to be increased during the immediately following RTT.
-Thus, such an increase is allowed by the second rule.
+Thus, such an increase is allowed by the first rule.

 ### Rate-based congestion control